 Decoding your Truck VIN is a fairly simple process.
 You need to have your 17-character VIN code composed of numbers and alphabets.
-You can use the online VIN check tool VinPit to decode and look up your VIN code for free.
+You can use the online VIN check tool such as VinPit to decode and look up your VIN code for free.

 Once you search for your VIN code, the VIN code decoder will provide you with truck specs by VIN comprising the make of the vehicle, the year the truck model was made, details regarding the body, style, and make of the truck, and specifications about its engine.